lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   This number is WINDOW_SIZE.
 - WINDOW_SIZE MUST be specified in a Profile.
 - the windows are numbered.
-- their numbers MUST increase from 0 upward, from the start of the SCHC Packet to its end.
+- their numbers MUST increment by 1 from 0 upward, from the start of the SCHC Packet to its end.
 - the last window MUST contain WINDOW_SIZE tiles or less.
 - tiles are numbered within each window.
-- the tile indices MUST decrement from WINDOW_SIZE - 1 downward, looking from the start of the SCHC Packet toward its end.
+- the tile indices MUST decrement by 1 from WINDOW_SIZE - 1 downward, looking from the start of the SCHC Packet toward its end.
 - each tile of a SCHC Packet is therefore uniquely identified by a window number and a tile index within this window.

 See {{Fig-WindowsExample}} for an example.